kevinsilva/bullseye/README.md

 > **!
 Note**:
 > Date and BigInt are not included out of the box on Apollo Server.

-The Query Resolvers includes three resolver functions for the querys `securityList`, `securityDetail` and `dailyTimeSeries` for retrieving data from database using Prisma.
+The Query Resolvers includes three resolver functions for the queries `securityList`, `securityDetail` and `dailyTimeSeries` for retrieving data from database using Prisma.

  **Scalars**